G0ldenGunSec/SharpSecDump/README.md

 By default, if you're attempting to dump hives from your local system, you'll need to be running from a high-integrity context.
 However, this is not necessary when targeting remote systems.

+This currently supports SAM + SECURITY registry hive dumping to retrieve cached credential data.
+However, it does not support NTDS.dit parsing / dcsync yet.
+If you're looking for dcsync functionality in a .Net project I recommend [sharpkatz](https://github.com/b4rtik/SharpKatz).

 If a system is configured to disallow RPC over TCP (RPC over named pipe is required -- this is not a default setting) there is a 21s delay before Windows will fall back to RPC/NP, but will still allow the connection.
 This appears to be a limitation of using API calls that leverage the SCManager to remotely bind to services.

  # Credits